 Something Stuck in the Paw: Sometimes your dog has actually got something lodged between their pads and at other times has managed to get a thorn, a grass seed or a splinter of some sort stuck in a pad so if your dog suddenly starts limping or trying to lick their paw a swift inspection is called for.
 Over the years I have extracted large thorns from the actual pad and horrid prickly beech mast from between the pads.
 Foxtail grass seeds are shaped like little arrows and can be very nasty if they get between the toes and work their way up and into the foot.
 If you suspect that a grass seed has got under your dog’s skin, be it foot, leg or ear, a quick trip to the vet will be needed.

 An Allergic Reaction: A dog sweats through their paws as well as their nose, so paws are sensitive yet are exposed to everything a dog walks on.
 On a walk this can include grass, mud, weed killers (even in built up areas councils spray pavements), fertilisers, salt on frozen pavements and at home whatever you use to keep your floors and dog beds clean.
 An allergic reaction to any of the above or even something in their food can cause itchy paws.
 Consider what your dog might be allergic to and think about whether your usual routine or cleaning products have changed recently.
 If the paw is very irritated our homeopathic Skin Combo should help soothe and calm the itch or try our herbal Skin Aid.
 It is advisable to clean your dog's paws after walking.
 Our microfibre cleaning glove is a fantastic way to clean and dry your dog's paws after a walk.
-In addition, try spraying their paws with our First Aid Spray or using Colloidal Silver to gently cleanse and disinfect their feet.
+In addition, try using Colloidal Silver to gently cleanse and disinfect their feet.